-- the enrollee characteristics which constitute program eligibility; - a notation of program information given to the enrollee at intake; - the date and manner of the enrollee's voluntary acceptance of CMCM; - the initial enrollee assessment and any reassessments done since that time; - the initial case management plan and subsequent updates, containing goals, objectives, timeframes, etc. as agreed to by the enrollee and the case manager; progress notes; - a statement on the part of the enrollee of the acceptance of case management services; - copies of any releases of information signed by the enrollee; - written referrals made: - correspondence, and a record of enrollee, and - collateral contacts.
+- the client characteristics which constitute program eligibility; - a notation of program information given to the client at intake; - the date and manner of the client's voluntary acceptance of CMCM; - the initial client assessment and any reassessments done since that time; - the initial case management plan and subsequent updates, containing goals, objectives, timeframes, etc. as agreed to by the client and the case manager; progress notes; - a statement on the part of the client of the acceptance of case management services; - copies of any releases of information signed by the client; - written referrals made: - correspondence, and a record of client, and - collateral contacts.

-The case record entries which record the enrollee and collateral contacts must contain at a minimum:
+The case record entries which record the client and collateral contacts must contain at a minimum:

-- > the date of service, - name of the enrollee or other contact,
+- the date of service,

+- name of the client or other contact,

-- place of service, - the nature and extent of the service provided, - name of the provider agency and person providing the service, and - a statement of how the service supports the enrollee or advances a particular task, objective or goal described in the case management plan.
+- place of service,

+- the nature and extent of the service provided,

+- > name of the provider agency and person providing the service, and - a statement of how the service supports the client or advances a particular task, objective or goal described in the case management plan.